testcookbook/testcookbook.github.io/index.md

 ## What is not Test Cookbook

-* Not a company: Open Source
+* Not a company: open source
-* Not a Product: Yes we have things missing and you are free to add them.
+* Not a product: yes we have things missing and you are free to add them.
-* There is no budget, or investors.
+* There is no budget or investors.
 * There is no marketing.
 Only word of mouth.

 ## Spread the Word